The Snail Son (Japanese folktale): China

 North American missionary Adele M. Fielde collected a Chinese tale titled The Man in a Shell: a woman prays to many gods to have a child.
 She eventually goes to the beach to pray to the Sea Dragon King.
 Insistent and frequent are her prayers that the Sea Dragon King decides to attend her, and the women gives birth to a son with a spiral shell.
-He grows up with the shell on his back, and eventally marries a human girl.
+He grows up with the shell on his back, and eventually marries a human girl.
 One day, the woman asks her daughter-in-law about the snail husband: if he comes out of the shell at night or if he sleeps by the side of the conch.
 The girl answers that the husband takes off the shell at night.
 The woman hides the shell that night so that the youth remains human at all times, but he eventually finds the shell, wears it on his back and returns to the sea.

 Adaptations

 Japanese author Junji Kinoshita adapted the tale Tsubu Musuko (translated as "Shellfish Son") in his book of Japanese folktales.

+The story was also adapted as the book Tsubu the Little Snail by author Carol Ann Williams.